mylee04/claude-notify/README.md

 - 🚀 **Cross-platform support** for macOS, Linux, and Windows
 - 🔔 **Native desktop notifications** with platform-specific integration
+- 🛡️ **NEW: Bash Command Notifications** - Get notified when Claude needs approval to run commands
+- 🔊 **NEW: Voice Notifications** - Hear when tasks complete with customizable voices
 - 📦 **Multiple installation methods** (Homebrew, manual script, package managers)
 - 🌐 **Global notifications** for all projects
 - 📁 **Project-specific settings** that override global config